cockroachdb/docs/v2.2/architecture/transaction-layer.md

 ### Transaction records

+To track the status of a transaction's execution, we write TxnRecords...

+When TxnCoordSender begins transaction, it chooses where the txn record will live so it can include reference to it in all write intents––even though the record will likely not exist until the end of the transaction––this location will always be the same range as the first key in the transaction.

+These records are written either when the transaction commits or when the TxnCoordSender sends its first heartbeat (whichever happens first).

 When a transaction starts, `TxnCoordSender` writes a transaction record to the range containing the first key modified in the transaction.
 As mentioned above, the transaction record provides the system with a source of truth about the status of a transaction.

 The transaction record expresses one of the following dispositions of a transaction:

-- `PENDING`: The initial status of all values, indicating that the write intent's transaction is still in progress.
+- `PENDING`: Indicates that the write intent's transaction is still in progress.
 - `COMMITTED`: Once a transaction has completed, this status indicates that the value can be read.
 - `ABORTED`: If a transaction fails or is aborted by the client, it's moved into this state.
+- _TxnRecord DNE_: Becuse TxnRecord doesn't necessarily exist when writes occur, contending transactions look at the write intent's timestamp to asses whether or not the transaction is recent enough.

 The transaction record for a committed transaction remains until all its write intents are converted to MVCC values.
-For an aborted transaction, the transaction record can be deleted at any time, which also means that CockroachDB treats missing transaction records as if they belong to aborted transactions.

 ### Write intents

 Values in CockroachDB are not directly written to the storage layer; instead everything is written in a provisional state known as a "write intent."
 These are essentially multi-version concurrency control values (also known as MVCC, which is explained in greater depth in the storage layer) with an additional value added to them which identifies the transaction record to which the value belongs.

 Whenever an operation encounters a write intent (instead of an MVCC value), it looks up the status of the transaction record to understand how it should treat the write intent value.
+If the txn record DNE, then the contending transaction  synthesizes a transaction record at the write intent's timestamp and evaluates whether or not it would have expired.

 #### Resolving write intent